aserg-ufmg/RefDiff/README.md

 	refDiffC.computeDiffForCommit(gitRepo, "ba97aea1659e249a3a58ecc5f583ee2056a90ad8"));

-// Now, we use the parser for Java.
+// Now, we use the plugin for Java.
-JavaParser javaParser = new JavaParser(tempFolder);
+JavaPlugin javaPlugin = new JavaPlugin(tempFolder);
-RefDiff refDiffJava = new RefDiff(javaParser);
+RefDiff refDiffJava = new RefDiff(javaPlugin);

 File eclipseThemesRepo = refDiffC.cloneGitRepository(
 	new File(tempFolder, "eclipse-themes"),